github/codeql/ql/src/Security/CWE-275/MissingActionsPermissions.md

 # Actions Job and Workflow Permissions are not set

+## Description

-A GitHub Actions job or workflow hasn't set permissions to restrict privileges to the workflow job.
+A GitHub Actions job or workflow hasn't set explicit permissions to restrict privileges to the workflow job.
-A workflow job by default without the `permissions` key or a root workflow `permissions` will run with all the permissions which can be given to a workflow.
+A workflow job by default without the `permissions` key or a root workflow `permissions` will run with the default permissions defined at the repository level.
+For organizations created before February 2023, including many significant OSS projects and corporations, the default permissions grant read-write access to repositories, and new repositories inherit these old, insecure permissions.

-## Recommendation
+## Recommendations

 Add the `permissions` key to the job or workflow (applied to all jobs) and set the permissions to the least privilege required to complete the task: